pmttavara/OpenGL-on-DXGI1.3/README.md

 Thoroughly tested on Nvidia cards, and appears to work on AMD cards tested, but I think you might see blocking incurred on the first GL call(s) of the frame rather than at swap-time.
 I'll update when I have more info, but always test things yourself.

 `test.cpp` is the actual file that does everything.
 It was written trying to be pretty simple, but I think it's not a simple task, so be warned.
+It also contains a sprinkling of comments that go further into the weeds on some of the behaviour and how it affects frame pacing.

 If you're wondering how to set up your basic frame pacing, then I think this is what you want, based on my testing with Nvidia (can't say for other vendors -- seems like things are complicated everywhere).
 - `DXGI_SWAP_EFFECT_FLIP_DISCARD`.